Non-stationary noise in gravitational wave analyses: The wavelet domain noise covariance matrix: The noise covariance matrix

-It would be interesting to investigate further what wavelet window function is optimal for the kinds of non-stationary noise we are likely to encounter in gravitational wave data analysis.
-The WDM wavelet family can be generalized to use something other than the Meyer window functions.
-The construction of these ``WDX'' wavelets follows that of the WDM basis, only the form of the window function ``X'' is changed.
-For example, the window functions can be chosen to have exponential decay in both time and frequency~\cite{Daubechies:1991wv}.
-Regardless of the choice of window function, discrete wavelet transformations quantize the time-frequency plane into pixels with time extent $\Delta T$ and frequency extent $\Delta F$ satisfying $\Delta T \Delta F = 1/2$.
+Discrete wavelet transformations quantize the time-frequency plane into pixels with time extent $\Delta T$ and frequency extent $\Delta F$ satisfying $\Delta T \Delta F = 1/2$.
 The most common types of transform yield either dyadic decompositions (logarithmic spacing in $\Delta F$) or binary decompositions (linear spacing in $\Delta F$).
 Strictly speaking, the binary decompositions are wavelet wave packets, not pure wavelets.
-The WDX transforms result in a binary wavelet wave packet decomposition.
 There is a trade-off in the choice of $\Delta T$ - we want $\Delta T$ to be short compared to the timescale over which the noise properties are varying, but choosing $\Delta T$ too small leads to a large $\Delta F$, which we will see can lead to correlations between wavelet pixels at different times.